massung/r-cade/README.md

 (**pause-music** _[pause #t]_)

 If _pause_ is `#t` then the currently playing music is paused, otherwise it is resumed.
 If the music was not paused already and resumed, the music will restart from the beginning.

+## Coming Features

+Some things not yet implemented in the library, but planned:

+* Gamepad support
+* Custom fonts
+* Channel mixing

+Additionally, my next big feature will be a custom `#lang` for making `r-cade` games in a much more BASIC-like language.

 ## Goals